dividing line

 Reviews:

 A slow-moving tale—sad and melancholy in parts, but humorous and tender in others—which dramatizes the necessity for death, without resorting to melodrama or histrionics.
 Audio quality is superb.
 The acting is generally good, but what really makes this story work is the interaction between Gramps (abrupt and snappy, yet tender) and his grandson, Pud (impressionable, wide-eyed, and innocent).
-Gramps clearly cares a lot for Pud, but he's not the type to express such thoughts.
-[8/10] --- zM
+Gramps clearly cares a lot for Pud, but he's not the type to express such feelings.
+[8/10] -- zM

 Outward Bound